 Choose the destination from the drop-down menu and click Submit:

 And we're done!
 Now, anyone who purchases this Product will be added to the "Test MailChimp 1" list in MailChimp.

-In this example, we created Product-Level Integration Rules using the Product Purchased action, but you can also create rules for the following actions:
+In this example, we created Product-Level Integration Rules using the Product Purchased trigger, but you can also create rules for the following triggers as well: